the1lab/1lab/src/Talks/Topos2024.lagda.md

 An identification $p : x \is_A y$ is an element $i : \bI, p(i) : A$ that satisfies $p(i0) = x$ and $p(i1) = y$.

-In Agda: path lambdas and path application.
+In Mikan: path lambdas and path application.

 ```agda
 _ : {A : Type} (x : A) → x ≡ x